edikang/edikang.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Computer Science at SCUT, working at the intersection of natural language processing and machine learning.
-My research focuses on three interconnected areas: sentiment analysis, multimodal learning, and recommender systems.
+I am a PhD candidate in Computer Science at South China University of Technology, working at the intersection of natural language processing and machine learning.
+My research focuses on sentiment analysis, multimodal learning, and recommender systems.